flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180114-02-14-18-israeli-plane-shot.md

     *   U.S. responded with major bombing campaign.
   card_citation: ''
 card_4:
-  card_text: "> a\x1CThe risks are high.
-There is a new Cold War prevailing in Syria and any escalation could pave the way for a regional or international war given the fact that the big powers are directly present on the ground…a\x1D\n> \n> Samir Nadir, Levant Institue For Strategic Affairs to Washington Post (2/12/18)"
+  card_text: "> ax1CThe risks are high.
+There is a new Cold War prevailing in Syria and any escalation could pave the way for a regional or international war given the fact that the big powers are directly present on the ground…ax1Dn> n> Samir Nadir, Levant Institue For Strategic Affairs to Washington Post (2/12/18)"
   card_citation: ''
 card_10:
   card_text: >-